Establishing a cash reserve: How much should you have?

 Many people plan to set aside enough money to cover three to six months of essential expenses, which includes housing, transportation, utilities, groceries and medical expenses.
 However, what qualifies as an adequate amount of emergency cash depends on your situation, stage of life and needs that could arise.
 Here are general guidelines:

-• Single-income families should consider building a reserve of six months of savings or more, as a job loss could cut off all household income.
+• Single-income families should consider establishing a cash reserve of six months of savings or more, as a job loss could cut off all household income.

 • High-income earners and those with highly specialized jobs may want more money set aside in their reserves, as it may take longer to find a comparable employment opportunity in the event of job loss.